vmagnin/forcolormap/README.md

 # ForColormap

-This small Fortran colormap fpm library is independent of any graphical toolkit: its main functionnality is converting a real value to RGB values, that you can use with any toolkit offering bitmap drawing.
+This Fortran colormap fpm library is independent of any graphical toolkit: its main functionnality is converting a real value to RGB values, that you can use with any toolkit offering bitmap drawing.
 And it offers various methods and options to manage colormaps.

 It includes:
 * a few basic colormaps: "grey", "fire", "rainbow", "inverted_rainbow", "zebra",